-Merchandise-Driven: Exclusively in the anime series, since it had Tomy (present day known as Takara Tomy) as a co-producer.
-Every single product that Sana had (the Burucha and the Nopia, for example) were real toys.
-There should be noted that these line of toys (at least the majority of them) didn't exist in the original manga itself.
-However, as of now, finding them in certain auction sites is way too difficult to do due the age the series has right now (more than 15 years old).
-The most valuable of them is probably the Polaroid Camera (made by Tomy) that was available as a series-related edition (in two colores, the blue one is HARDER to get).
+Merchandise-Driven: The anime series counted with Tomy (present-day known as Takara Tomy) as a co-producer.
+Every single toy that Sana had (the Burucha and the Nopia, for example) was real.
+There should be noted that this line of toys didn't exist in the original manga itself.
+However, finding them in auction sites is way too difficult to do due the age the series has right now (more than 15 years old).
+The most valuable of them is probably the Polaroid Camera that was available as a series-related edition (in two colors, the blue one is harder to get).

 Motor Mouth: Sana, Sana, Sana... the subtitles can come in paragraphs.

 The Movie: WELL, not exactly the movie, but "Mizu no Yakata", The Mansion of Water, the movie that Sana, Naozumi and Asako were filming in the series was later adapted as a sole separate volume as a side story.
 It's as obscure as it was intended to be as a film in the manga, too.

 My Beloved Smother: Exclusive on the anime.
 Misako's mother, Shizuka Kurata, is often trying to get her to take on the responsibilities of running the family hot springs.
 When this fails, Shizuka tries it on Sana.
 It doesn't work either.

 My God, What Have I Done?: Akito's sister has this reaction when she sees the TV movie Sana and Asako were in that pretty blatantly parallels the situation with Akito's family, and she realizes just how horribly she treated Akito all these years.
 Akito's dad has a more subdued version of this.